-The NTAA is currently seeking story submissions for the 2022 Status of Tribal Air Report!
+The NTAA is in the final week seeking story submissions for the 2022 Status of Tribal Air Report!

 We are asking that you draft the short story or nominate someone who you may think has a great idea!
 Please list or write a short paragraph below for one (or two) of the topics given in the Google Form.
 You may also submit another form response.
 DEADLINE FOR SUBMISSION: Friday, March 11, 2022